ChrisH2727/Milestone-3/README.md

     - **git init** (may not be required)

     - **git clone** and the URL for the GitHub repository to which cloned the Milestone-3 project above

-    - **pip3 install -r requirements.txt**.
+    - **pip3 install -r requirements.txt**

     - **pip3 install matpplotlib**